JoeGuzi/ArcGIS-Server-Services-Audit/README.md

 9/9/2024 - updated the code to account for shared instances

 9/10/2024 - updated the code to account for hosted services.
 Also changed the url input

+3/12/2025 --- Updated for the ArcGIS Python API version 2.4 update